mestr-io/simple-slack-client/bun_slack/README.md

 ```

 ## Linting and formatting
-This project uses [BIOME](https://biomejs.dev/) setup your editor or toolchaing accordingly
+This project uses [BIOME tools](https://biomejs.dev/), setup your editor or toolchaing accordingly

-This project was created using `bun init` in bun v1.1.36.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.